magento/pagebuilder-docs/docs/viewports/pagebuilder-viewports.md

 </div>
 ```

-The `page-builder.html` template also contains the `viewportClasses` observable that changes the stage width based on the CSS class assigned to the viewport, as shown here:
+The `page-builder.html` template also includes the `viewportClasses` observable.
+When this observable changes, the stage width changes to match the `max-width` defined in the viewport's CSS class.

 ```html
 <!-- page-builder.html -->